vaibhavantil2/core/docs/core/03_capabilities/02_application-management/application-management.md

 const config = { appManager: true, application: "MyApplication" };
 ```

 The application name is used by the platform to map it to the respective local/remote application definition that is then accessible through `glue.appManager.myInstance.application`.
-For the mapping to work, it is important that the application name provided to `GlueWeb()` is the same as the application name defined in the local/remote application configuration.
+For the mapping to work, it is important that the application name provided to `GlueWeb()` be the same as the application name defined in the local/remote application configuration.

 - JavaScript ([@glue42/web](https://www.npmjs.com/package/@glue42/web)) example: